Get estimate

 I want to attract investors.
 POC / PROTOTYPING / MVP or all of them together

-I have to make sure the features or whole project will run smoothly before development.
+I have to make sure the features or the whole project will run smoothly before development.
 POC

 Conclusion